Skip to content

 Security

-Familiar-Connect handles user-provided API keys and tokens (Discord bot token, Twitch OAuth, Deepgram, Cartesia, Azure, OpenRouter).
+Familiar-Connect handles user-provided API keys and tokens (Discord bot, Deepgram, Cartesia, Azure, OpenRouter).
 Treat all credentials as secrets.

 Credential storage

-• Never hardcode tokens or API keys in source code, config files checked into git, or log output.
+• Never hardcode tokens or API keys in source, git-tracked config, or log output.

-• Store secrets in environment variables or a .env file that is gitignored.
+• Store secrets in environment variables or a gitignored .env.

-• SQLite database files containing user data should not be committed to the repo.
+• SQLite database files carrying user data stay out of the repo.

 Transport & network

-• All external API calls (Deepgram, Cartesia, Azure, OpenRouter, Twitch) must use TLS (HTTPS / WSS) — never downgrade to plaintext.
+• All external API calls (Deepgram, Cartesia, Azure, OpenRouter, Twitch) use TLS (HTTPS / WSS).
+Never downgrade to plaintext.

 Logging & error handling

-• Avoid logging full request/response bodies from API calls that may contain keys.
+• Avoid logging full request/response bodies from API calls that may carry keys.

 Input validation

-• Sanitize user input from Discord commands and Twitch events before passing to the LLM or storing in the database.
+• Sanitize user input from Discord commands and Twitch events before passing to the LLM or storing it.

-• Treat all text from external sources (transcription output, Twitch chat, Discord messages) as untrusted.
+• Treat all text from external sources (transcripts, Twitch chat, Discord messages) as untrusted.

 Dependency hygiene

-• Dependency versions are pinned in pyproject.toml / uv.lock to avoid supply-chain surprises.
+• Dependency versions pinned in pyproject.toml / uv.lock to avoid supply-chain surprises.

-• Review new dependencies before adding them — prefer well-maintained packages with active security response.
+• Review new dependencies before adding — prefer well-maintained packages with active security response.

 Principle of least privilege

-• The Discord bot should only request the permissions it actually needs (voice connect, send messages, use slash commands).
+• Discord bot requests only the permissions it actually needs (voice connect, send messages, use slash commands).

-• API keys for third-party services should use the most restrictive tier/role available.
+• Third-party API keys use the most restrictive tier/role available.